Bilberry | European blueberry | Whortleberry | Blaeberry

 Mirtoselect® is a trademark of Indena S.p.A.

-Mirtoselect® has been used in clinical studies at doses ranging from 40 mg to 510 mg/day, with the dose used depending on the health area being studied and whether it was used alone or combined with other ingredients.
-For support of eye strain and fatigue, bilberry extracts standardized for 36% anthocyanins have usually been dosed between 120-160 mg when given alone and from 20-160 mg as part of a combination product—80 mg was the most common dosage in the several human studies when combined with macular carotenoids for vision support.
-Given the responses in studies, we consider bilberry extracts to follow threshold dosing principles (see Dosing Principles), where much of the benefits occur in the lower-to-middle end of the typical dosage range.
-Our dose was selected to be within the studied range when standardized bilberry extracts are combined with other ingredients for vision support.*
+Mirtoselect® has been used in clinical studies at amounts ranging from 40 mg to 510 mg/day, with the serving used depending on the health area being studied and whether it was used alone or combined with other ingredients.
+For support of eye strain and fatigue, bilberry extracts standardized for 36% anthocyanins have usually been used in amounts between 120-160 mg when given alone and from 20-160 mg as part of a combination product—80 mg was the most common amounts in the several human studies when combined with macular carotenoids for vision support.
+Given the responses in studies, we consider bilberry extracts to follow threshold dosing principles (see Dosing Principles), where much of the benefits occur in the lower-to-middle end of the typical serving range.
+Our serving was selected to be within the studied range when standardized bilberry extracts are combined with other ingredients for vision support.*

 Supports visual function [2–4]